 - Loss of reputation and brand trust

-All the above may lead to a lower employee morale, which may even affect the HR department in the long term.
+All the above may lead to lower employee morale, which may even affect the HR department in the long term.

 In fact, it is estimated that every dollar lost to fraud ends up losing the organization up to three dollars in indirect costs.